Are "DROP" and "WITHDRAW" the same thing?

 What resources are available to help me decide on a major?

-In addition to the CCBA faculty, who are available to discuss career opportunities with students, JSU's Career Services office is available to assist students with career concerns.
+In addition to the SBI faculty, who are available to discuss career opportunities with students, JSU's Career Services office is available to assist students with career concerns.
 Any of the qualified staff can arrange for you to take a career or personality questionnaire and review the results with qualified personnel.
 From there, you can begin exploring identified options.
 Or, students can opt to continue meeting with their counselor to explore their interests, work values, and life style preferences in order to have a more informed sense of who they are and move toward exploring specific careers.
 To schedule an appointment, call 256-782-5482 or visit them room 207 Merrill Hall.

 Must I purchase a parking decal?